-Note: Carrying capacities of your motor home are specified on a label affixed to the inside of a wardrobe door.
+Net carrying capacities (NCC) of your motor home are specified on a label affixed to the inside of a wardrobe door.
 The label includes all factory installed options.
-If other equipment such as leveling jacks, awnings, roof pods, etc., are installed after the motor home leaves the factory, the weight of these items must be subtracted from the total of the passenger and cargo carrying capacities.
+If other equipment such as leveling jacks, awnings, roof pods, etc., are installed after the motor home leaves the factory, the weight of these items must be subtracted from the total of the passenger carrying and cargo capacities.